jonenn/TVnow/README.md

-# TVnow
+# Musique
-This is a video platform fully based in JS.
+This is a music and video platform fully based in JS.